dusktreader/cv/README.md

 * Refactored [Jobbergate](https://github.com/omnivector-solutions/jobbergate) OSS
   project to integrate with Vantage platform including development of server-side agent with remote Slurm job submission capabilities.
+* Built [Armasec](https://github.com/omnivector-solutions/armasec) OSS Auth package for FastAPI to enable strong and reliable security for python micorservices back by OIDC providers including Auth0 and Keycloak.
 * Developed custom git branching model for Vantage projects based on the [Stable Mainline](https://www.bitsnbites.eu/a-stable-mainline-branching-model-for-git/) model to support multiple concurrent deployments of the product and maintain